 Lequan Wang is a Ph.D. student in Electrical Engineering and Computer Science at the University of California, Irvine.
 He received the B.S.E. degree in Electronic and Information Engineering from Northwestern Polytechnic University and the M.S. degree in Electrical Engineering from the University of California, Irvine.

-What Is Hawkeye Teaching Us About Baseball Pitches?
+RP11: What Is Hawk-Eye Teaching Us About Baseball Pitches?

 In this talk the formalism for separating movement into Magnus and non-Magnus parts will be presented and applied to pitches from the 2020 season.
 Some general features of the data will be discussed along with some interesting and revealing examples from specific MLB pitchers.
 Knowledge of the spin axis also allows a precise separation of the spin into components: backspin/topspin, resulting in vertical movement; sidespin, resulting in horizontal movement; and gyrospin, resulting in no movement.
 This separation opens the door to studies of related topics, such as spin efficiency, the dependence of Magnus movement on spin rate and efficiency, the phenomenon of “late break,” and the dependence of drag on spin.
 As time permits, these topics will be presented.